-A magical and mysterious place this ancient wonder left us in awe.
-The sheer scale of this enormous place almost too much to take in, the 90 year project of a dedicated monk it is still one of China’s most sacred Buddhist locations drawing in the faithful, intrigued and enchanted from all over the world!
-The Leshan Buddha from Chengdu is a wonderful day trip that will leave you in awe and exploring the Leshan Giant Buddha scenic area will be something you remember forever!
+A magical and mysterious place, this ancient wonder left us in awe and made a perfect day trip from Chengdu to Leshan.
+The sheer scale of this enormous place almost too much to take in, the 90 year project of a dedicated monk it is still one of China’s most sacred Buddhist locations.
+It draws in hordes of the faithful, intrigued and enchanted from all over the world!
+The Leshan Buddha from Chengdu is a wonderful trip that will leave you in inspired and exploring the Leshan Giant Buddha scenic area will be something you remember forever!

 The history of this strange and wonderful creation.